MicrosoftDocs/azure-devops-docs/docs/boards/get-started/what-is-azure-boards.md

 - [Add and manage dashboards](../../report/dashboards/dashboards.md)
 - [Set personal notifications](../../notifications/howto-manage-personal-notifications.md)

-## Work in sprints, implement Scrum
+## Plan effectively by working in sprints

 Plan sprints by assigning work to current or future sprints.
 Forecast work that can get completed based on effort estimates.
 Determine how much work can be done within a sprint.
-Bulk assign issues and tasks to team members and sprints.
+Assign tasks and issues to team members and sprints in bulk.

 #### [Basic process](#tab/basic-process)